szaumoor/ZSTweaks/README.md

 In vanilla, this is not contemplated, likely because there isn't any means of introducing sleep on hit to arbitrary weapons and as such that circumstance would have never occurred.
 My mod ZS_WeaponOils does introduce this situation if using the Drow Soporific Oil.

 As of version 1.4.5 a configuration file is now provided, where the user may change some variables to further customize components.
 This file is **ZSTweaks/zstweaks_prefs.txt**.
+Be sure to check it out to see what you can fine tune.

 ### [See all component details here](ZSTweaks/component_readme.md)